 Yes.
 A bit!
 Some sections of the walk are more affected by higher tides than others.
 The effect might range from making the access impassable in the case of beaches or rocky platforms (strongly affected), to slowing you down because conditions are softer (moderately affected), through to very limited to no noticeable impacts at all.
 Tides range in height so you need to know which sections you’ll be walking and on what dates, to be able to plan your walk around high tides in affected areas.

-We have created a tidal trip planner just for you showing how different sections are affected, downloadable from here.
+We have created a tidal trip planner showing how different sections are affected, downloadable from here.

 Broader weather patterns are also important contributors to how the walk is affected on intertidal sections.
 For example a lot of local rain can bring more water onto to the beaches and into sections where wading is required.
 Low pressure weather systems can bring large seas, making the surge of incoming waves another consideration from the point of view of beach and rock platform accessibility.
 General information about local tides and weather in the area can be found at: